Arithmetic of curves on moduli of local systems: Background

-by conjugation action of $\SL_2$.
-Its complex points $X(\pi,\C)$ parametrize the Jordan equivalence classes of representations $\rho:\pi\to\SL_2(\C)$.
-Each $a\in\pi$ defines a regular function $\tr_a$ on $X(\pi)$ given by $\tr_a\rho=\tr\rho(a)$.
-In fact, the affine scheme $X(\pi)$ has a natural model over $\Z$, defined as the spectrum of We refer to \cite{horowitz}, \cite{ps}, \cite{saito} for details on the above statement and the following fact:
+under the simultaneous conjugation action of $\SL_2$.
+Note that the regular function $\tr_{a}$ for each $a\in\pi$ descends to a regular function on $X(\pi)$.
+Moreover, $X(\pi)$ has a natural model over $\Z$, defined as the spectrum of

-\begin{fact} Let $\pi$ be a group with finite generating set $a_1,\cdots,a_m$.
-The coordinate ring of $X(\pi)$ over $\C$ is finitely generated by elements of the form